-Trying to find bookkeeping courses you can study via distance learning?
+Trying to find where you can study bookkeeping courses via distance learning?
 And the accredited distance learning colleges offering them?
 Here is your list:

 - Skills Academy: Accounting Courses List